Image credit: Harmon Li (https://www.harmonli.me/)

 In the summer of 2013, Seth made work abroad in Venice, Italy.
 In addition to his residence in the lagoon city, he explored famous Italian art, artifacts, and architecture across the country.
 Discoveries uncovered in these locations along with those uncovered in his immediate surroundings and past influence his studio practice.
 His passion for globe trekking was solidified with a move from a suburban Dallas neighborhood to Aberdeen, Scotland as an adolescent.
 Seth holds an MFA in Printmaking from Indiana University and BFA in Graphic Design from Baylor University.

-Seth is currently working as Technical Assistant and Exhibitions Coordinator at Southwestern University in Georgetown, TX.
+Seth is currently working as Technical Assistant, Exhibitions Coordinator, and Instructor at Southwestern University in Georgetown, TX.

 Artist Statement